shreyashpatel5506/EcommerseBackend/README.md

 Live Demo:
 https://ecommersebackend-1.onrender.com/

 Please note that the current version does not include a proper frontend, as this setup is primarily for backend testing purposes.
-The frontend will be updated shortly.
+The frontend will be updated shortly and i accept pull request.

 I developed a robust e-commerce backend application using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This project focuses primarily on building and testing the backend functionalities essential for any e-commerce platform.